-2.Initiation
+2.Learning goals

-2.1.Learning outcomes that define the subject
+2.1.Learning goals

 The student, in order to pass the course, will have to show her/his competence in the following skills:

 To pass this subject, students must show a sufficient level of knowledge of the fundamental interrelationships between short, mid, and long-term phenomena, as well as the distinctive features of how an economy open to the world functions.
 This knowledge will be verified via a diagnosis of the problems emerging from specific situations in a country or region and the student's judgement of the best economic policy alternatives to solve them.